-Brewtiful Living · The Bookshelf · Mid-Read Dispatch
+Brewtiful Living · The Bookshelf · Finished Review

-Lisa Jewell wrote a slow burn so slow it takes half the book to realise you're already on fire.
+Lisa Jewell wrote a slow burn so slow it takes half the book to realise you were already inside the fire.

 !